nikothomas/ctdfjorder/docs/CTD.rst

 CTD
 ===

-The :class:`CTD` class in the **CTDFjorder** library provides a comprehensive interface for loading, processing, and analyzing CTD data.
-Below is a detailed breakdown of the key methods and functionalities provided by the :class:`CTD` class.
+The :class:`~ctdfjorder.CTD.CTD` class in the **CTDFjorder** library provides a comprehensive interface for loading, processing, and analyzing CTD data.
+Below is a detailed breakdown of the key methods and functionalities provided by the :class:`~ctdfjorder.CTD.CTD` class.

 Initialization
 ---------------

-.. automethod:: ctdfjorder.CTD.CTD.__init__
+.. autoclass:: ctdfjorder.CTD.CTD
+    :private-members:

 Data Processing
 ----------------